scalawithcats/scala-with-cats/src/pages/monads/index.md

 }
 ```

-Importantly, the `pure` and `flatMap` methods must obey three laws:
+As with functors, the `pure` and `flatMap` methods
+must obey a set of laws that
+allow us to sequence many small computations individually
+or fuse them into a small number of large steps.
+In the case of monads there are three laws:

 *Left identity*: calling `pure`
 then transforming the result with a function `f`